al63/SublimeFiles/README.md

 __Open Terminal__

-For OSX/Linux systems, Sublime Files can open up a terminal at the current directory navigated to.
+For OS X/Linux systems, Sublime Files can open up a terminal at the current directory navigated to.
 In order for this feature to work properly, you will have to modify the term\_command field in the SublimeFiles.sublime-settings text file located in the SublimeFiles plugin directory.
-As a default, it is set to open up Terminal.app for OSX systems.
+As a default, it is set to open up Terminal.app for OS X systems.

 For example, Gnome Terminal and iTerm2 users respectively will want to change term\_command in SublimeFiles.sublime-settings to: